How to Create an OptionMenu in Python Tkinter?

 ws.mainloop()

-Here is the output of the above code, you can see that the color of window can be changed by selecting any colors from the OptionMenu in Python Tkinter.
+The color of the window can be changed by selecting any colors from the OptionMenu in Python Tkinter.

-- set() method can be applied on the variable and it requires the item from the list that you want to display as default.
+set() method can be applied to the variable and it requires the item from the list that you want to display as default.

 from tkinter import *